rivka14/leetcode-solutions-by-topic/README.md

 ## 📂 Repository Structure
 The solutions are categorized into folders based on topics.
-Each folder contains files for individual problems, and every file includes:
+Each folder contains fil es for individual problems, and every file includes:

 - Link to the problem
 - Difficulty level (Easy, Medium, or Hard)